weimeilin79/rpg-rag/instructions/module-one/03-genai_lambda-container.md

 aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin <your-ecr-repository-uri>
 ```

-- By running this command, the Docker image built in the previous steps will be pushed to the specified ECR repository, making it available for deployment and use in other services or environments.
+- By running this command, the Docker image built in the previous steps will be pushed to the your ECR repository, making it available for deployment and use in AWS Lambda service.

 ```
 docker push <your-ecr-repository-uri>